APTrust/preservation-services/README.md

 `APT_SERVICES_CONFIG=test go test ./...`

+If you omit the env variable `APT_SERVICES_CONFIG=test` Go will panic because it doesn't know which configuration to load.
+That is by design.

 For dev and local test environments, you'll need write permissions in your own home directory, which you should already have.
 Specifically, in dev and local test modes, models/common/config.go will panic if it can't create and write to